E-commerce

 medium

-If leakage is between cart and payment, start with the funnel before redesigning the homepage.
-If sessions bounce on product pages, enrich content and proof points before buying more cold traffic.
+If the leak is between cart and payment, start with the funnel before rebuilding the home page.
+If sessions bounce from product pages, enrich content and proof before buying more cold traffic.

 Reading example

-An apparel brand sees mobile traffic rise after social media campaigns, but mobile checkout remains weak.
-The team first tests delivery times and returns above the fold, then express checkout, before making aesthetic tweaks to the theme.
+A ready-to-wear brand sees mobile traffic spike after social media campaigns, but has a weak mobile checkout.
+The team first tests delivery times and returns above the fold, then express payment, before making a cosmetic theme tweak.

 Stock, promises, and conversion

-No CRO lever can offset a false availability promise or understated announced shipping times.
-When merchandising and ops are not on the same roadmap, conversion may rise briefly and then collapse under cancellations and negative reviews.
+No CRO lever can compensate for a false availability promise or shipping times quoted too optimistically.
+When merchandising and ops are not on the same page, conversion may rise briefly and then collapse under cancellations and negative reviews.

-Align site messaging with actual warehouse capacity: “ships within X days” banners should be driven by the same rules as the OMS or Shopify admin, not only by the marketing calendar.
+Synchronize site messages with actual warehouse capacity: banners like «shipping within X days» must be driven by the same rules as the OMS or the Shopify admin, not just by the marketing calendar.

 Retail media and marketplaces

-On some marketplaces, visibility is also paid for after the first purchase: lifetime value calculations differ from D2C.
-If you compare conversion rates across channels, document commissions, SLAs, and attribution; otherwise you will over-invest in a lever that “converts” on the surface but is fragile on margin.
+On some marketplaces, visibility must also be paid for after the first purchase: the lifetime calculation differs from D2C.
+If you compare conversion rates across channels, document commissions, SLAs and attribution; otherwise you'll overinvest in a lever that looks «converting» on the surface but is fragile on margin.

 Qstomy: AI sales and support agent

-• Resolution without unnecessary escalation, without asserting false information.
+• Resolution without unnecessary escalation, without stating falsehoods.

 • Assisted sales or sales influenced by the conversational channel.